cademirci/cademirci.github.io/_posts/2021-08-06-using-global-variables-in-java-threads.md

 ```

 Additionally, this is also related to the answer of why do we prefer modern non-blocking (by default) systems like NodeJS or how does threads work in such systems.
 This is the topic of an another article.

-I will take a look to this post if I need to a rare time like now that I need to write Java thread code.
-I hope it is also helpful for you.